WGBO-DT: News operation

-Upon switching to Univision on January 1, 1995, WGBO launched a news department and began producing local Spanish-language newscasts at 5 and 10 pm, hiring former KVEA news director Jacqueline Gallardo for the same post in Chicago.
+Upon switching to Univision on January 1, 1995, WGBO launched a news department and began producing local Spanish-language newscasts at 5 and 10 p.m., hiring former KVEA news director Jacqueline Gallardo for the same post in Chicago.
 The original newscasts were produced from a studio at WTTW, with the early-evening broadcast originally anchored by Elio Montenegro and Edna Schmidt, and Jorge Barbosa serving as anchor of the 10 p.m. newscast.
 On January 4, 2012, WGBO began broadcasting its local newscasts in high definition.

 After adding a midday newscast in 2018, on January 21, 2019, the station premiered a two-hour local morning newscast on weekdays, Primera Hora, leading into the national morning show Despierta América.
 Univision billed the program as being Chicago's first local, Spanish-language morning newscast.
 It was the second attempt at such for WGBO, which had also produced a morning show in 2001.

 In 2019, WGBO partnered with The Chicago Reporter to create Latinext, a multiplatform bilingual newsroom focusing on the Hispanic community in Chicago.